Top 100 Apprenticeship Employer BT talks about executing reasonable adjustments: Insider Q&A

 Hopefully that’s given you some great insight and tips.

-You can, of course, watch the full thing on demand right here: Gimme
+You can, of course, watch the full event on demand.

 Download our free handbook